Sam9682/ai-swautomorph--shared/README.md

 **Command**: This is part of the `start` operation, or check status with `./deployApp.sh ps [USER_ID]`

+## Operation 6: Specify AI Context for Modifications

+**Purpose**: Transform brief user requests into detailed, actionable specifications for application modifications.

+**Overview**: The SPECIFY feature acts as an AI assistant that helps users who want to modify an application but aren't sure how to write comprehensive specifications.
+It analyzes brief descriptions and generates detailed technical specifications that can be used with the MODIFY action.

+**How It Works**:
+1. User provides a brief description (1-2 sentences) of desired changes
+2. AI analyzes the request using the `SPECIFY_context.md` template
+3. AI generates a comprehensive specification including:
+   - Clear objectives and scope
+   - Technical requirements and implementation details
+   - Acceptance criteria
+   - Constraints and considerations
+   - Code examples when helpful
+4. User copies the generated specification and uses it with the MODIFY action

+**Context Template**: The feature uses `SPECIFY_context.md` which contains:
+- Instructions for analyzing user requests
+- Guidelines for generating detailed specifications
+- Output format requirements
+- Application context variables (APPLICATION_NAME, APPLICATION_FOLDER, REPO_GITHUB_URL)

+**Benefits**:
+- Saves time by eliminating manual specification writing
+- Reduces errors by ensuring all important aspects are covered
+- Produces better results through detailed, structured requirements
+- Serves as a learning tool for understanding technical specifications

+**Example Use Cases**:
+- "Add a contact form to the homepage"
+- "Change the login button color to blue"
+- "Fix the bug where users can't upload images"

+**Output Format**: Specifications include a summary box with:
+- Type (Feature/Bug Fix/Enhancement/Refactoring)
+- Complexity level (Low/Medium/High)
+- Estimated impact (files and components affected)
+- Risk level (Low/Medium/High)

 ## Additional Operations

 ### Check Status